altexdim/sourcemod-plugin-gungame/README.txt

 ---------
     1.0.5.12:
         * Fixed: server crash when removing C4 (with remove map objectives enabled).
+        * Fixed: When you steal level with knife you don't hear steal sound but level up sound.

     1.0.5.11:
         * Fixed: not level down for suicide after round end.